Hamas releases 24 captives amid Israel truce: Here’s what’s to know

 The captives who were originally to be released today are among the 50 that Hamas has committed to freeing over four days under the truce agreement.

-But with the 12 Thai captives also being released, the total number of those whom Hamas frees during the truce is expected to exceed 50.
+But with the 10 Thai captives and one Filipino also being released, the total number of those whom Hamas frees during the truce is expected to exceed 50.

-Three US citizens and eight French citizens are among those who could be freed in the later batches of released captives during the truce, according to officials from the two countries.
+Three US citizens and eight French citizens are among those who could be freed during the truce, according to officials from the two countries.
 The three American captives include two women and a three-year-old girl whose parents were killed in the initial Hamas attack.
+It is unclear if any of the American or French captives were among those released on Friday.

 Ghazi Hamad, member of Hamas’s political bureau, told Al Jazeera that they are focused on releasing civilians for now.
 Hamad added that a comprehensive release of captives, including Israeli soldiers, would require an exchange with all 7,200 Palestinians who are imprisoned.